Skip to content

 Every confirmed batching vulnerability includes a captured HTTP request/response pair showing the multi-operation attack as proof of exploitation.

 The pipeline tests GraphQL endpoints for GET-based mutation acceptance and non-JSON content type handling.
-For web application targets with a Playwright browser context, it attempts form-based CSRF against mutation endpoints and captures the HTTP interaction as a browser proof of exploit.
+For web application targets with a headless browser context, it attempts form-based CSRF against mutation endpoints and captures the HTTP interaction as a browser proof of exploit.

 Findings are mapped to OWASP API Security Top 10 categories: